-The Authority expects that it shall have visibility of participation within the supply chain.
-This should include payment terms against contractual targets, the volume of business handled by the Operators in Schedule K (Approved Operators) of the Contract (where appropriate), fair apportionment of work, and how the supply chain adjusts to changing volumes.
+The Authority expects that all parties have visibility of participation within the supply chain.
+This should include payment terms against contractual targets, the volume of business handled by the Approved Sub-Contractors in Part A of this Schedule (where appropriate), fair apportionment of work, and how the supply chain adjusts to changing volumes.

 Supply chain sourcing, selection and refresh process.
-The Provider must ensure that the sourcing, selection and refresh process for the Operators in Schedule K (Approved Operators) of the Contract is transparent.
-This information must be made freely available to both the Authority and each of the Provider's Sub-contractors on request and shall form a constituent part of the Business Plan to be submitted annually in line with the requirements in the Service Specification Schedule B.
+The Contractor must ensure that the sourcing, selection and refresh process for the Approved Sub-Contractors in Part A of this Schedule and the supply chain partners is transparent.
+This information must be made freely available to both the Authority and each potential supplier on request and shall form a constituent part of the Annual Service Delivery Plan to be submitted annually in line which the requirements in the Specification.